snehajais112/demo/README.md

 ## Hosting

-This application is deployed on **Render** and can be accessed using the live URL provided in the submission email.
+This application is deployed on **Railway** and can be accessed using the live URL provided in the submission email.

 ---